thyrlian/MacManual/README.md

     * Reboot into Recovery Mode again;
     * Go to **Utilities** -> **Terminal**, run command `csrutil enable`, then reboot.

+* I don't wanna have the Music app from Apple.
+Well, you can't delete or disable it, but try [noTunes](https://github.com/tombonez/noTunes).

 * Missing app icon on Dock, and failing to "Check for updates" (due to Gatekeeper Path Randomization on macOS Sierra)
     * Run command: `xattr -dr com.apple.quarantine /Applications/Your.app`;
     * Drag app back onto Dock;